OneShot review

 What I disliked

 Practically all of my gripes with the game are technical.
 I am a Linux user, and although I don’t expect dedicated support for a relatively niche platform, it was nonetheless annoying to run a virtual machine with Windows just to play a game.
-Especially since there was support for common distributions previously, and I run Fedora, a relatively common distribution.
+Especially since there was support for some distributions previously, and I run Fedora, a relatively common one.
 Urgh!
 Kind of fits thematically, I guess.

 Also #2, at times it was a bit confusing to figure out what to do next, but that was probably just me…